scott-anderson-wc/cs210pub/lectures/L08/js3.md

 $("#pic").attr("src","fred.jpeg");
 ```

-* The first creates an LI element (notice the angle brackets around it --
+* The first *creates* a new LI element not attached to the document (notice the angle brackets around "LI" --
   omitting the angle brackets would mean to select all existing LI
   elements).
-Then, change the text inside the list item to 'apples' and
+Then, change the text inside the list item to 'apples' and, finally,
   append the LI element to the existing element whose ID is `groceries`
-* This example shows a different way to attach an LI to an existing
+* This example shows a different way to attach a new LI to an existing
   element.
+Notice the change from `append()` to `appendTo()`
 * The `.html()` method allows any HTML to be inserted, replacing whatever
   content is already there.
 * This code removes every LI that is a direct child of the element whose